 If you ever notice a clicking noise when the AC kicks on, this could mean the compressor motor mounts are loose.
 When this happens, the motor to the compressor will become disconnected and start banging on the inside of the compressor.
 This is another issue that needs to be addressed as soon as possible.
 Not only can it lead to complete failure of the AC unit, but it can also cause your energy bills to skyrocket.

-One Source Heating and Cooling specializes in quality heat pump installation and repair services.
+One Source Heating, Cooling & Electrical specializes in quality heat pump installation and repair services.
 Contact us today by visiting our website or give us a call at 334-203-3466.

 Image provided by Shutterstock